cloudwatt/applications/bundle-trusty-shinken/README_EN.md

 Shinken is an application for system and network monitoring.
 It monitors specified hosts and services, alerting when systems go bad and when they get better.
-This is free software licensed under the GNU AGPL.
+This is a free software licensed under the GNU AGPL.
 Shinken is fully compatible with Nagios software.

-The deployment base chosen for this bundle is an instance Debian Jessie.
-Shinken the server, his web interface and database are deployed in a single instance.
+The deployment base chosen for this bundle is an Ubuntu trusty instance.The server Shinken, its web interface and its database are deployed in a single instance.

 ## Preparations